civicrm/civicrm-setup/docs/new-plugin.md

 * The files under `plugins/installDatabase` are installation steps which listen to the `civi.setup.installDatabase` event.

 Most plugins only handle one event, so it's a convenient way to organize them.
 However, this is just a *convention*.
 It's entirely legitimate for a plugin to listen to multiple events .
+For example:

-For example, `common/LogEvents` listens to many events.
+* `common/LogEvents` listens to many events.
+* `blocks/*` define visible blocks for the built-in web UI.
+Many of these listen to a 2-3 events.

 Tips:

 * Do whatever is best (on the whole) for improving concept/coupling/cohesion.
 This *usually* means writing a small/narrow plugin, but it doesn't necessarily.
 * Browsing the folders provides a high-level skim.
 However, for detailed inspection or debugging, use `cv core:install --debug-event`.